SUBSCRIBE TO OUR BLOG

 “How do you plan to scale your culture” is one of the most common questions I’ve been asked by candidates, since we were 20 people and now that the team has grown by more than 10x.
 There’s no easy playbook, though a lot of intentionality and a crystallized culture help.
 This post is designed to help candidates and future Datavanters better understand what our culture is and how we amplify and scale it.

-Although government regulations have mandated that healthcare providers go digital, initial mandates did not Last week, we hosted an in-person gathering with nearly 200 colleagues coming together (many for the very first time).
+Last week, we hosted an in-person gathering with nearly 200 colleagues coming together (many for the very first time).
 A few quotes stuck with me:

 “I’ve never seen so many smart yet low-ego people working together before!”